compi-migui/tfg-doc/src/md/60_results.md

 ![Indicators evaluating the performance of the k-NN method using 90% of variance.
 Higher values are better.](reproduce-indicators-plot-knn-var0.9.png){#fig:reproduce-indicators-plot-knn-var0.9 width=80%}

 Let us turn our attention to the newly computed metrics, the MCC and the GPS~UPM~, and see if they provide any new insights.
 They are both, as expected, high when the more classical metrics (acc, ppv, tpr, tnr) are high.
-The interesting thing about them is that they both worsen — and quite fast — as if any one of those are low.
+The interesting thing about them is that they both worsen — and quite fast — if any one of those are low.
 For example, in the last row (95% explained variance, 500 nearest neighbors) one could naively see an accuracy of 87.11% and decide the classifier is performing rather well.
 It would take checking other metrics, particularly the true positive rate, to realize something went awry.
 But both the MCC and the GPS~UPM~ absolutely _tank_ accordingly, making the problem very hard to miss.

 Our failure mode here involved a misleadingly high accuracy and an alarmingly low true positive rate.
 In other situations the roles could be reversed, or some other metric might be the one telling the full story.
 This leads to having to forcibly check all these different metrics to get an accurate picture of how a classifier is performing.